dykyi-roman/architecture/anti_patterns.md

 ### Race condition

 Events occurring in an unexpected order.
-Try to write you idempotent code.

 Problems:
 * Loss or corruption of data